The Competitive Enablement Platform

 If you want to go through the previous sales battlecards we’ve built to date, you can find a running log of sales battlecard articles here.

 A landmine is used to fully expose a competitor’s weaknesses, so the prospect now has to make a decision between a deficient product (aka your competitor’s) and a more complete product.

 Typically, the battlecard will consist of a list of landmines in the form of questions or statements.
 Then, a rep can click on the highlighted text to see a deeper explanation of why the question is being asked.

-The purpose of these questions and statements are not to explicitly call out the competitor, but to provide the prospect with the information necessary to confirm that this is a weakness.
+The purpose of these questions and statements is not to explicitly call out the competitor, but to provide the prospect with the information necessary to confirm that this is a weakness.

 The Landmines to Lay competitive battlecard can be set up in multiple different ways depending on what kind of information you have on the competitor.
 We’ll focus on two formats for this post:

-However, if a competitor is in a deal, you can bet they have set a landmine for you…don’t wait too long or you’ll find that your the one on the outside of the discussion trying to find your way back in.
+However, if a competitor is in a deal, you can bet they have set a landmine for you…don’t wait too long or you’ll find that you’re the one on the outside of the discussion trying to find your way back in.

-If you’ve come this far and you’re still looking for more on battlecards, download our Product Marketers Guide to Creating Battlecards That Win.
+If you’ve come this far and you’re still looking for more on battlecards, download our Competitive Sales Battlecards 101 Ebook.